drajnauth/Arduino_Signal_Generator/README.md

 Its a work in progress and there are a few improvements and a few bugs to be fixed.
 Caveat emptor.

-Video available from my YouTube Channel: http://www.youtube.com/c/DaveVE3OOI
+Videos available from my YouTube Channel: http://www.youtube.com/c/DaveVE3OOI